You are here

 What to Prepare

-A monologue and/or a story without words.
+A monologue from the provided options for the show auditioning for.
 Please visit https://isuauditions.as.me/ for specific requirements.

 Other Information

-Recipients of the Department’s C&P Scholarship who consider themselves primarily actors are required to audition (if not involved in either production in another capacity).
+Recipients of the Department’s C&P Scholarship who consider themselves primarily actors are required to audition and accept a role if cast (if not involved in either production in another capacity).

 If you have any questions, please email Julie Dixon at julie.dixon@indstate.edu.